leomil72/leOS/README.txt

 This will return 255 if there was an error (task not found) or a value for the current status:
-PAUSED (equal to 0) - task is paused/not running
+PAUSED - task is paused/not running
-SCHEDULED (equal to 1) - task is running
+SCHEDULED - task is running
-ONETIME (equal to 2) - task is scheduled to run in a near future.
+ONETIME - task is scheduled to run in a near future.
+SCHEDULED_IMMEDIATESTART - the task will be executed once it has been added to the scheduler

 *Be careful*: the user is asked to check his code to avoid strange situations when